 Wildlife and Endangered/Threatened Resources

-The only known endangered or threatened resource found in either of the Jordan Lake watersheds is the Banded Killifish.
+The only known endangered or threatened resource on the state or federal lists found in either of the Jordan Lake watersheds is the Banded Killifish.
 Two families of bald eagles nest around the lake, as do sandhill cranes.